IISM-Ethereum/Guide/README.md

     admin.nodeInfo.enode

-Set bootnodes via command line

-    geth --bootnodes "enode://pubkey1@ip1:port1 enode://pubkey2@ip2:port2 enode://pubkey3@ip3:port3"

-or via geth console
+Set bootnode via geth console

     admin.addPeer("enode://pubkey1@ip1:port1")

-If there is an error, saying that the chain is broken, delete all chain data in both projects and run again.
+If there is an error, saying that the chain is broken, delete all chain data in both projects and run it again.

-If you run the second node on your local computer you can leave both ips blank, when adding to network.
+Check if it has worked by listing all peers via:

+    admin.peers()

 ## 8. How to connect your private chain to the Mist Wallet
-When a node is started, geth produces an ipc file in the nodes datadir.
+When a node is started, geth produces an ipc file in the node's datadir.
 By default the Mist wallet is looking for this ipc file in the main ethereum folder ~/.ethereum/ .
 Consenquently we have to define the very same directory for our test network, so that the file gets produced in the dir where Mist is looking for it.

     geth --datadir "/home/mgsgde/privateEthereum" --genesis "/home/mgsgde/privateEthereum/CustomGenesis.json" --ipcpath /home/mgsgde/.ethereum/geth.ipc --networkid 27 console